iantfleming/CV/README.md

 - BA (Hons) in Music
 - 2:1
-- Composed a piece of music that was selected to be performed by The Royal Northern Sinfonia
+- Composed music that was selected to be performed by The Royal Northern Sinfonia

 #### Canterbury College / (Sept '08 - Jul '10)